 If you are going to be wearing your boots on wet, muddy pitches, you are not going to want a pair of HG boots as that will leave you sliding all over the place.
 The same is true if you play on artificial turf all year round, an SG boot just won’t be suited.
 Make sure to consider where you will be playing and how long you expect to be wearing the boots on that surface before hitting up online stores.
 If you really nave no idea and want to play it safe, an FG boot is usually your best bet as it can perform effectively on most surfaces.

-- HG – Hard ground is the ideal option for players who play on dry surfaces, or surfaces where grass has been worn away and the ground is more bare.
+- HG – Hard ground is a boot type that is quickly being replaced on the market.
+The remaining pairs are an ideal option for players who play on dry surfaces, or surfaces where grass has been worn away and the ground is more bare.
 This configuration features a low profile with many conical studs to help keep you balanced.
 Can also be used effectively on FG surfaces.
-Search for HG

 4. Consider the materials used in the upper

 Every player seems to have a different preference for the upper used in their boots.
 Some like the natural, glove like fit that eventually comes from a leather boot, while others prefer to have the consistent performance provided by straightforward synthetic uppers.
 You will notice that certain companies will stick with one material for a range, while others will look to create several different styles and use opposite materials in order to provide the player with more options to choose from.
 Here is a breakdown of the more high-profile materials you will currently see companies employ.